-You could also get free impartial guidance with Pension Wise if you're aged 50 or over.
-Go to Pension Wise or call 0800 138 3944.
+You could also get free impartial guidance with Pension Wise, a service from MoneyHelper, if you're aged 50 or over.
+Go to their website or call 0800 138 3944.
 It's important to shop around and compare providers to get the best deal for you.

 If you have a Standard Life pension plan and you do decide drawdown is the right option for you, you can arrange this online or over the phone and we’ll support you through the process.
 Typically it’ll take around a week for money to go into your bank account, but this can vary depending on what you’re invested in.

 For the majority of customers, there are no additional charges for moving into drawdown with your Standard Life pension plan.

 Some of our customers find it useful to transfer any other pension plans they have to their Standard Life pension plan first, so they have all of their pension savings in one place before deciding how much to withdraw.
 However, transferring won't be right for everyone.
 There's no guarantee you'll get more money as a result of transferring and you could lose money by giving up valuable guarantees or benefits.
 You can read our recent article for more information on combining your pensions.

 Want to know more about drawdown and the other options available?